mmdski/panthera-undue/docs/markdown/index.md

 A goal of this project is for the code to also be natively compilable on Windows.
 As a result, I'm using portable solutions.
 The only exception so far is GLib for testing.

+### Cross section
+The cross section interface caches computation results.
+This means once a set of values is calculated for a given depth, the results are saved for the next time they're needed.

 ### CII
 panthera uses several interfaces and implementations from David Hanson's book